harvard-lil/perma/developer.md

 Find more about daemonizing Celery in the [in the Celery docs](http://docs.celeryproject.org/en/latest/tutorials/daemonizing.html#daemonizing).

+### Working with Redis

+In our production environment we use Redis as a cache for our thumbnail data.
+If you're working on Perma you likely won't need it, but if you do want to simulate the production environment, reference Redis and Sorl settings the prod settings file.

 ### Working with RabbitMQ

 RabbitMQ is the message broker.
 In Perma.cc's case, it accepts message from Celery, tosses them in a queue, and dolls them out to Celery worker tasks as needed.